camunda/camunda-docs-manual/content/installation/database-schema.md

 You can pass on the connection details to your database instance via parameters as described in the Liquibase documentation or [create a properties file](https://docs.liquibase.com/workflows/liquibase-community/creating-config-properties.html).
 1. We highly recommend updating to the latest patch version that is within the bounds of the new minor version you are updating to (`$Y`).

-    _Attention_: This step is only relevant when you are using an enterprise version of the Camunda Platform, e.g., `7.16.X` where `X > 0`.
+    _Attention_: This step is only relevant when you are using an enterprise version of Camunda 7, e.g., `7.16.X` where `X > 0`.

 {{< note title="Do I need to apply every minor version if I missed a few?" class="warning" >}}
 Liquibase takes care of determining which upgrade scripts to apply automatically according to the changelog of your target version (`$Y`).